-put your money where your mouth is: 5 companies taking a stand against trump
+Put your money where your mouth is: Five companies taking a stand against Trump

 A week after U.S. President Donald Trump signed an executive order banning immigration from seven Muslim countries, reaction continues to pour in from around the world.
 Although corporations tend to avoid wading into political matters, Trump’s “Muslim ban” appears to have struck a chord with some of the world’s most well-known companies.
 While the opposition against Trump has widely been led by the world’s tech giants, we’ve heard statements and seen action from companies of various industries.

 Here’s a look at five of the most talked about corporate reactions this week to Donald Trump’s immigration ban.

 Earlier this week, the coffeehouse giant’s CEO announced plans to hire 10,000 immigrants and refugees over the next five years, worldwide.
 In an open letter, Howard Schultz expressed “deep concern, a heavy heart and a resolute promise” to Starbucks employees, vowing to take action in response to the immigration ban.
 In addition to hiring immigrants and refugees, Schultz also announced support for the Deferred Action for Childhood Arrivals (DACA) program, continued benefits for eligible employees as well as investment in Mexico’s coffee production industry.

 When it comes to Trump’s immigration ban, there’s no doubt about where this tech company stands.
 Just days after the president signed the executive order, Apple CEO Tim Cook told media the company was considering legal action against Trump, as hundreds of its employees were impacted by the immigration ban.
 Exactly what kind of legal action Apple plans to take and to what extent remains unclear, however, we do know the company is teaming with Google and Facebook to lead the tech opposition against Trump.